cfengine/documentation/reference/promise-types/processes.markdown

 ```

-**Notes**:
-For instance, characters in the set NRSsl+...
-Windows processes do not
-have status fields.

 #### stime_range

+**Description**: Range of integers matching the start time of a process

+The calculation of time from process table entries is sensitive to
+Daylight Savings Time (Summer/Winter Time) so calculations could be an
+hour off.
+This is for now a bug to be fixed.

 **Type**: irange [int,int]

 **Allowed input range**: `0,2147483647`

-**Description**: Range of integers matching the start time of a process

 **Example**: